Yu-Shiba-Rusinov states in 2D superconductors with arbitrary Fermi contours: Introduction

 In this article we present an analytical model based on the well-established GF technique to study the spatial dependence of the YSR spectrum in superconductors with a non-spherical FC and several impurities.
 Specifically, we focus on two-dimensional superconductors with a FC that can be approximated by a regular polygon.
 In the limit of the Fermi energy being much larger than the superconducting gap we obtain analytical expressions for the GF of a superconductor with arbitrary FC, which can be approximated by a N-sided regular polygon, from which one can determine the local YSR spectrum of magnetic impurities inside.
 We use our result to obtain explicitly the GF's of a square and hexagonal shaped FC \cite{ZaldivarPhD,Kim2020}.
 These cases are good approximations to describe surface superconductivity in materials like $\beta$-Bi$_2$Pd and NbSe$_2$ respectively.

 In section \ref{sec:DIM}, we use our analytical method to study the space dependence of the YSR amplitude away from the scattering impurity.
 The mentioned \textit{wave-vector focusing} effect shows up in experiments as an anisotropic standing wave pattern of YSR amplitude decaying away from the magnetic impurity.
 We reproduce YSR wavefunction oscillations along specific directions of the surface depending on the shape of the FC.
 In particular, we confirm the larger extension or smaller distance-decay of YSR oscillation pattern scales with the size of flat segments in the FC, i.e. with the density of nesting vectors along one dimension.
+In section \ref{YSR_TB}, we compare the analytical method to a tight-binding superconducting model in a square lattice which, depending on the chemical potential, can hosts circular or squared FCs.

 Finally, in section \ref{2YSR} we apply our model to study the hybridization of YSR states from several impurities.
 We find that interacting YSR states interfere and split in odd and even states, following predictions by numerical methods \cite{Flatte2000,Kezilebieke2018}.
-We further calculate the dependence of YSR splitting with the relative distance and angle between adatoms.
+We further calculate the dependence of the YSR energy splitting with the relative distance and angle between adatoms.
 This simple simulations can be utilized to extract information about the type of magnetic alignment between spins.
 To illustrate this, we compare the theoretical results with experiments on Mn dimers on $\beta$-Bi$_2$Pd and obtain information about the type of magnetic coupling, ferromagnetic (FM) or anti-ferromagnetic (AF), of the dimers in different surface configurations.